 The walk is completed on arrival at the swing bridge over the harbour, then a well earned meal of Whitby's famous fish & chips would be very welcome!

-Anyone wanting to organise such a walk please contact Whitby Civic Society secretary, David James on 01947 228184
+Anyone wanting to organise such a walk for their society, friends or family, please contact Whitby Civic Society secretary, David James on 01947 228184